remnrem/luna-doc/docs/ref/manipulations.md

 time-domain/phase-based methods, e.g. to provide a sanity-check by completely reversing a signal in the time-domain.

+<h3>Methods</h3>

+Time-domain reversal reflects the signal about its midpoint, so that the sample originally at time _t_ is placed at time _T_ − _t_, where _T_ is the total recording duration.
+Because this transformation preserves the amplitude spectrum while inverting the phase spectrum, it serves as a useful negative control for assessing directional or causal properties of time-domain analyses.

 <h3>Parameters</h3>

 | Parameter | Example | Description |